arangodb/arangodb-docker/HELP.md

 pipe the log file to standard out: docker run -e verbose=1 arangodb

-fire up a bash after starting the serber: docker run -e console=1 -it arangodb
+fire up a bash after starting the server: docker run -e console=1 -it arangodb

 show all options: